springernature/vpat/springerlink.md

 <br><br>
 We mark up some images so that they can be ignored by Assistive Technologies if they are <a href="https://www.w3.org/TR/WCAG21/#dfn-pure-decoration"><i>pure decoration</i></a> (as defined by WCAG 2.0).
 <br><br>
+The SpringerLink checkout process pages are rendered in two separate designs.
+We are in the process of transferring all content from the older design (located at checkout.springer.com) to the newer design (located at order.springer.com, and active for chapter and article purchases only).
+<br><br>
-Inline images found at checkout.springer.com have no alternative text.
+The <strong>old</strong> checkout design at checkout.springer.com presents inline images with no alternative text.
 Background images that are used to convey meaning (e.g. images to signify which credit cards we accept) are not supplemented with text and cannot be perceived by users of Assistive Technology.
 Icon fonts are used in these pages that are not hidden from Assistive Technology; in some user agents, these may be inappropriately announced (e.g. the "cart" icon on the checkout button).
 The "remove from cart" button has no accessible name and cannot be understood by users of Assistive Technology.
+<br><br>
+ The <strong>new</strong> checkout design at order.springer.com resolves all of the issues noted above in the old checkout design.
 <br><br>
 Third party scripts may inject non-text content without text alternatives.
 These include images in advertising scripts, and in the OneTrust "manage cookies" privacy centre.
 Where we know of deficiencies, we have contacted third party suppliers to request repairs.
 </td>